How to Make a Profit and Loss Statement

 This is the number you’re looking for: your total net profit.
 Deduct any interest, taxes, depreciation, or amortization expenses your business has to determine your net income.

-What a P&L Statement Tells You About Your Business
+What a Profit & Loss Statement Tells You About Your Business

 Now that you know how to write a profit and loss statement, you can use it to track your business’s financial health and make better decisions about where to allocate your resources.
-Keep in mind that it’s essential to update your P&L statement, so you have accurate information.
+Keep in mind that it’s essential to update your P&L statement, so you have accurate information, and to link your three essential financial statements together.

 By tracking trends in your company’s revenue and expenses, you can make better decisions about allocating your resources.
 For example, if your company’s revenue is consistently increasing, this is a good sign.
 Alternatively, if your company’s expenses are constantly going up, this could be a sign of financial trouble.
 So, make sure to update your P&L statement regularly to have accurate information.